Top 50 AI Funded Startups April 2026 | Complete Rankings

 $1.6B total • $16B valuation • Series C

-European AI champion with open-source LLMs, sovereign AI focus, and French government backing
+European AI champion with open-source LLMs, sovereign AI focus, and French government backing.
+Europe’s largest AI unicorn by valuation.

 Vercel